olauzon/capacitor/README.md

 A Clojure client for [InfluxDB](http://influxdb.org), a scalable open-source time-series events and metrics database.

-Follow the installation instructions on https://github.com/influxdb/influxdb to build the latest development version of InfluxDB.
+Follow the [download instructions on influxdb.org] (http://influxdb.org/download/) to install the latest version of InfluxDB.

 Installation